Painting Toilet Seats in Support of Inflammatory Bowel Disease Awareness

-Learn More about the Painted Toilet™ Project
+Learn More about the History of the Painted Toilet™ Project

 This spring, the GI Society is thrilled to finally start phase one of a two-phase awareness campaign under the umbrella of the Painted Toilet™ project.